-Most of us believe we understand concealed carry laws fairly well.
-After all, we know we cannot carry concealed in a courthouse, we know we cannot carry concealed in an airport, and in the vast majority of states we’re not allowed to carry concealed inside a school.
+Most of us believe we understand concealed carry laws reasonably well.
+After all, we know we cannot carry concealed in a courthouse, we know we cannot carry concealed in an airport, and in the vast majority of states, we’re not allowed to carry concealed inside a school.

 But when it comes to the Post Office, many people unknowingly violate the law, and I’d be willing to bet you’ve done it once or twice or you know someone who has.
 And guess what?
 What I’m talking about has nothing to do with carrying concealed INSIDE the post office.